 Ron Francois has performed in venues across the United States, Canada, Europe and Mexico as a soloist, chamber musician and orchestral player.
 His performances have consistently won the acclaim of notable musicians. "...A fantastic violinist...a big talent" quoted Abram Shtern -concertmaster of the Kiev State Opera and Professor at the Kiev Conservatory.
 Francois' playing is "...extremely musical.
 Francois plays with great sensitivity and warmth" quoted concert violinist Daniel Heifetz"....A wonderful musician...sensitive ensemble player and a brilliant violinist" said Michael Tree from the Guarneri String Quartet.

-Most recently, the Mexico city Blues CD was nominated as a Semi-Finalist at the American Prize Music Awards in the category of Chamber Music- Professional Division.
-The finals take place in the spring of 2019.
+The Mexico city Blues CD was also nominated as a Semi-Finalist at the American Prize Music Awards in the category of Chamber Music- Professional Division.

 Ron Francois’ most influential mentors were, concert violinist Daniel Heifetz, Arnold Steinhardt and John Dalley from the Guarneri String Quartet, Elizabeth Adkins- former concertmaster of the National Symphony, David Salness of the Audubon Quartet, Svi Zeitlin and Charles Castleman from the Eastman School of Music.